-- Net sales of our geothermal and water source heat pump products decreased in the first quarter of 2014 as a result of a 14% decline in sales of our commercial/institutional products primarily due to lower product order levels in the fourth quarter of 2013 yielding a lower beginning backlog in 2014 (including a 2% decline relating to Carrier).
-Residential product sales also declined 14% as a result of a lower level of backlog and lower incoming orders (with approximately half of the decline in orders related to Carrier).
-During the first quarter of 2014, we continued to maintain a market share leadership position based on market data supplied by the Air-Conditioning, Heating and Refrigeration Institute ("AHRI"). - Net sales of our hydronic fan coils increased primarily as a result of an increase in the number of units sold, unit pricing and product mix as well as the impact from customers' delivery date requirements.
-During the first quarter of 2014, we continued to maintain a market share leadership position based on market data supplied by the AHRI. - Net sales of our other HVAC products decreased primarily due to a lower beginning backlog entering the quarter and customer scheduled delivery dates for our large custom air handlers and the impact from delays in finalizing project contracts for our engineering and construction services.
+- Net sales of our water source and geothermal heat pump products decreased in the second quarter of 2014 as a result of a 10% decline in sales of our commercial/institutional products primarily due to lower product order levels in the first quarter (including a 7% decline in sales relating to Carrier) yielding a lower beginning backlog.
+Residential product sales also declined 17% as a result of a lower level of backlog and lower incoming orders (with approximately half of the decline related to Carrier). - Net sales of our hydronic fan coils declined 32% as a result of lower than expected product orders in first quarter of 2014 and delays in customer scheduled delivery dates. - Net sales of our other HVAC products decreased primarily due to a lower beginning backlog entering the quarter and delays in customer scheduled delivery dates for our large custom air handlers and lower than expected product order levels in the first quarter and delays in customer delivery dates for our modular geothermal and other chillers. - In general, the reduction in net sales was not concentrated in any particular commercial/institutional vertical market sector served, although the average unit selling prices increased due primarily to product and customer mix.